There are over a billion blogs on the internet. Wondering if you should start a blog? Here are 7 questions to ask yourself before you take the plunge.

 Decide what you want to take on and look for service providers to handle the other functions so you can start building traffic to your blog as soon as possible.

-7. How do I plan to make money from my blog?
+7. How do I plan to make money from blogging?

 Ask yourself what you plan to sell from your blog – affiliate products or your own products?
 Services, consulting, coaching, courses, eBooks?
 Or do you just want to use a blog as a personal branding platform?